 Two or more herbicide applications may be desirable for full plantation establishment.
 Schedule them so that most woody competitor species are controlled the summer before planting (often better before harvesting) with a site-preparation treatment.
 After planting, maintenance spray with a soil-residual material such as atrazine or hexazinone prolongs brush relief with minimum damage to conifers (see "Recommendations for Grass and Forbs in Plantation Establishment" in this section).
 Never postpone release until trees are under the brush.

-Some commonly used herbicides are quite injurious to conifers at high doses or during the growing season.
+Some commonly used herbicides are injurious to conifers at high doses or during the growing season.
 Control difficult weed problems before planting, as part of site preparation.
-Imazapyr or sulfometuron near the maximum label rate can be injurious, even when used as directed.
+Both Imazapyr and sulfometuron near the maximum label rate can be injurious, even when used as directed.
 Use maximum rates only in exceptional circumstances.
 The potential exists for stunting injury when imazapyr is applied broadcast over labeled western Oregon conifers at more than 3 oz ai/a.

 Several precautions will minimize damage from foliage-active products when used for conifer release.